• Skip to primary navigation

 3. Becoming an authorized user on someone else’s card

-If you’re under 18, you don’t qualify for any of the credit cards above, or simply aren’t ready for the commitment that comes with opening a new credit account, then you have another option for building credit: becoming an authorized user on someone else’s account.
+If you’re trying to build credit as a teenager under 18, you don’t qualify for any of the credit cards above, or simply aren’t ready for the commitment that comes with opening a new credit account, then you have another option for building credit: becoming an authorized user on someone else’s credit card.

 As an authorized user, you’ll get your own card and have access to the same line of credit as the primary cardholder.
 As long as the credit card company reports authorized users to the credit bureaus, they’ll add the primary cardholder’s payment history to your credit report.
 This credit-building strategy is known as piggybacking credit.